 Open Your Bible

-One evening last fall I was invited to a friend’s house to pray.
+One evening I was invited to a friend’s house to pray.
 The agenda was simple enough: eat snacks and mingle, settle in to spend time alone in prayer, then encourage each other.

-I’m not always comfortable with group events, and nine times out of ten I’ll choose being home and quiet over a social gathering, especially on a weeknight.
+I’m not always comfortable with group events, and nine times out of ten I’ll choose a quiet evening at home over a social gathering, especially on a weeknight.
 But this time I went.
 Mostly compelled by an opportunity to catch up with some friends and the possibility of a slice of cheesecake, I reassured myself that the tender-heart time wouldn’t last too long.

 In the days that followed, I considered the different ways I could make room: in my heart, on my calendar, in my home.
 I thought about who I could make room for: the new women moving to our burgeoning city, the people I know who need more than they have to offer, and the guy who definitely eased his way in front of me in line at the concession stand last weekend.
 But even before any of that, I can make room for my Lord, who promises me His presence whether I take time to be present with Him or not (John 14:16–17).